Cragfont

-Cragfont (or Cragfont State Historical Site) is a state historic site and historic house located in Castalian Springs, Sumner County, Tennessee.
+Cragfont (or Cragfont State Historic Site) is a state historic site and historic house located in Castalian Springs, Sumner County, Tennessee.
 It was the home of Revolutionary War protagonist and Middle Tennessee pioneer General James Winchester.

 History

 Construction was started in 1798 and completed in 1802 by artisans from James' home state of Maryland.
 During the time, Cragfont was the finest mansion on the Tennessee frontier and typified the grandeur and style of the best architecture of the late Georgian period.
 Named Cragfont because it stood on a rocky bluff with a spring at its base, the house is furnished with Federal antiques, some of which are original to the Winchester family.
 The basement of the house features an authentic weaving room.

 Cragfont is listed with the National Register of Historic Places and is open to the public.
 It is owned by the State of Tennessee and administered in partnership with the Tennessee Historical Commission by the non-profit group Historic Castalian Springs.